ONLINE COURSE

 How menstrual pain is conceptualised, experienced, diagnosed, and treated in different parts of the world.
 What we know and don’t know about menstrual pain, differential diagnosis, and treatments (including new research into cannabinoids, stress management, and talk therapies).
 Pain, altered states and spiritual practice.

-The current state of research into endometriosis.
-Historic and current theories and methods regarding its causes and remedies.
+The current state of research into endometriosis and adenomyosis.
+Historic and current theories and methods regarding causes and remedies.
 What do we know about endometriosis from anecdotal reports that has not yet been researched?
 What are the barriers to treatment?
 Endometriosis has a highly visible lobby these days.
 How effective has it been so far?

 04. PMS, PMDD, and PCOS